fedosejev/react.tips/data/checkboxes-in-react/content.md

 Inside of our `form` element we call `this.createCheckboxes` function that creates three instances of a `Checkbox` component.
 We'll see how exactly it does that in a moment.
 It's important to recognise that here we're creating our instances of a `Checkbox` component __dynamically__.
 If you're not familiar with this approach, then please read [this tutorial](http://react.tips/how-to-create-reactjs-components-dynamically/) first.

-We then create a button element of type `submit` which will submit our form when user clicks on it.
-We're telling React to call `this.handleFormSubmit` function when this happens: `<form onSubmit={this.handleFormSubmit}>`.
+We then create a button element of type `submit` which will submit our form when user clicks on it, we're telling React to call `this.handleFormSubmit` function when this happens: `<form onSubmit={this.handleFormSubmit}>`.

 Let's take a look at how exactly we're creating our instances of `Checkbox` component dynamically.
 Here is our `createCheckboxes` function: